• Skip to primary navigation

 Louisiana Shrimp Gumbo

-This stew is rich in the flavors of the shrimp and smoked sausage.
+This Louisiana seafood gumbo recipe is a stew rich in the flavors of the shrimp and smoked sausage.
 The okra and a darkened roux give it a thick depth and the dish is finished with rice.

 Print Pin Rate